 - salt and pepper to taste

-In a pot over medium heat, bring about 1 quart water to a boil.
-Add broccoi and cook for about 1 to 2 minutes or until tender yet crisp.
+- In a pot over medium heat, bring about 1 quart water to a boil.
+Add broccoli and cook for about 1 to 2 minutes or until tender yet crisp.
 With a slotted spoon, remove from water and plunge into a bowl of iced water.
 When cold, drain from water and set aside.

 - In a large pot over medium heat, bring about 4 quarts of salted water to a boil.
 Add pasta and cook for about 2 minutes less than package directions.
 Drain well, reserving about 1 cup liquid.

 - In a wide pan over medium-low heat, add butter.
 When butter begins to melt, add garlic and cook, stirring, regularly, for about 2 to 3 minutes or until softened and aromatic.

 - Add heavy cream and simmer for about 3 to 5 minutes.

 - Add Parmesan cheese, whisking vigorously until cheese is melted.

 - Season with salt and pepper to taste.
 Continue to cook until sauce begins to slightly thicken.

 - Add pasta and broccoli and continue to cook, stirring, occasionally, until heated through.
 If sauce becomes too thick, add the reserved liquid (from cooking pasta) in 1/2 cup increments.